-Department head and command-level training will continue in Newport, Rhode Island and Dahlgren, Virginia to incorporate shiphandling, navigation, maintenance and tactics with revised assessments and defined go-no-go criteria.
-Similar to division officer tours, department heads will serve a single longer 36-month tour in one ship or complete two 18-month tours in two ships.
-Second tour department heads will no longer serve in afloat staff billets.
+Department head and command-level training will continue with revised assessments and defined go/no-go criteria.
+Similar to division officer tours, department heads will serve a single longer 36-month tour or complete two 18-month tours.
 The length of time between department head and executive officer will be shortened as the force evaluates the XO and CO progression.
-But one thing will not change — a forceful emphasis on the principles at the heart of command: authority, responsibility, accountability, and expertise.
-These were recently highlighted by Chief of Naval Operations Admiral John Richardson in his April 2018 Charge of Command.
-“Command,” he wrote, “is the foundation upon which our Navy rests,” and the SWO career path will be singularly focused on developing commanders who can skillfully and consistently lead their teams to achieve their best possible performance, to include winning decisively in combat.
+But one thing will not change - forceful emphasis on the principles at the heart of command: authority, responsibility, accountability, and expertise.

-To build officers immediately ready to stand watch, we will augment the recently re-established nine-week Basic Division Officer Course (BDOC) with a rigorous six-week Officer of the Deck (OOD) bridge watch standing course centered on International Convention on Standards of Training and Watchkeeping (STCW) requirements.
-A second phase three-week OOD course will be attended prior to commencing the Advanced Division Officer Course (ADOC) focusing on Bridge Resource Management (BRM) and team building.
-This course must be passed in order to continue to a fleet-up tour on the same ship or a second division officer tour.
-Taken together, this new training model will increase formal schoolhouse instruction for first and second tour division officers from 14 weeks to 23 weeks.
+To build officers immediately ready to stand watch, we will augment the nine-week Basic Division Officer Course (BDOC) with a rigorous six-week Officer of the Deck (OOD) bridge watch standing course.
+A second, three-week OOD course will be attended prior to commencing the Advanced Division Officer Course (ADOC).
+Taken together, this new training model will increase formal schoolhouse instruction for division officers from 14 weeks to 23 weeks.
+Relevant improvements to the course curricula are also being implemented to better prepare junior officers for the challenges they will face at sea.
+These courses are difficult — not all will pass.
+This cycle of training, assessment, and experience will continue throughout an officer’s career at every afloat milestone.

 Second Waypoint: Unit Level Readiness

-To better challenge our crews for complex environments, we are creating maritime skills training centers (MSTCs) in Norfolk and San Diego that will support high fidelity individual and team training.
-Just as with individual skills training, they will also facilitate assessments and feedback discussions to ensure a unit’s capabilities match the challenges they can expect to face.
-Additionally, new watchbill instructions will offer adequate periods for rest and we continue to pursue ways to reduce administrative tasks that do not directly contribute to combat readiness.
-Immediate supervisors in command (ISIC) have a role to play here, too, and their navigation check-ride will evaluate the proficiency of the ships and crews to safely navigate in a range of scenarios after extended maintenance periods and before a ship deploys.
-All unit-level training, assessments, and feedback will seek to strengthen and reinforce team building, team leadership, and team effectiveness.
+To better challenge our crews for complex environments, we are creating maritime skills training centers (MSTCs) in Norfolk and San Diego.
+New watchbill instructions will offer adequate periods for rest.
+Administrative tasks that do not directly contribute to combat readiness will be reduced.
+And navigation check-rides presided over by immediate supervisors in command (ISIC) will evaluate the proficiency of the ships and crews to safely navigate in a range of scenarios.

-“Readiness” requires units to identify, articulate, and manage risk at the appropriate level.
-Unit readiness also necessitates a disciplined process to plan, brief, execute, and debrief shipboard training drills, special evolutions, and real-world events to absorb lessons and apply best practices.
-The Surface and Mine Warfare Development Center (SMWDC) and the creation of warfare tactics instructors (WTI) have been instrumental in this regard, emphasizing the role of doctrine, championing data-driven analytic training approaches, and inculcating a warfighting mentality within our wardrooms and combat information centers.
+Unit readiness necessitates a disciplined process for shipboard training drills, special evolutions, and real-world events to absorb lessons and apply best practices.
+The Surface and Mine Warfare Development Center (SMWDC) and the creation of warfare tactics instructors (WTI) have been instrumental in emphasizing the role of doctrine, championing data-driven analytic training approaches, and inculcating a warfighting mentality within our wardrooms and combat information centers.

-Finally, unit readiness is at least in part a function of the systems installed onboard and the crew’s proficiency to operate them.
+Finally, unit readiness is a function of the systems and the crew’s proficiency to operate them.
 Consequently, we released a comprehensive Fleet advisory on safe operation of all variants of steering systems; completed a survey of all ships with integrated bridge systems for feedback and lessons learned; established standards for use of the Automatic Identification System when transiting high traffic areas; and evaluated existing “redline” policies with respect to navigation, radar, steering, and propulsion.

 Third Waypoint: Fleet Level Employment

-Additionally, working hand-in-hand with OPNAV and Fleet leadership, we have taken action to bolster the readiness of our rotational and forward-deployment ships.
-We cancelled all existing risk assessment mitigation plans (RAMPs) to more closely assess actual readiness across the fleet; we adjusted overseas presence based on future overseas homeporting and strategic laydown plans; we evaluated all current operational requirements in the Western Pacific against available resources; we developed a force generation model for ships based in Japan addressing operational requirements while preserving maintenance, training, and certification windows; and we restored the U.S. Seventh Fleet’s deliberate scheduling process.
+Additionally, we are bolstering the readiness of our rotational and forward-deployment ships by more closely assessing actual readiness across the fleet; adjusting overseas presence based on future overseas homeporting and strategic laydown plans; evaluating all current operational requirements in the Western Pacific; developing a force generation model for ships based in Japan addressing operational requirements while preserving maintenance, training, and certification windows; and restoring the 7th Fleet’s deliberate scheduling process.

-America is and always will be a maritime nation but the strategic environment in which we sail is fast-paced, increasingly complex, and oftentimes uncertain.
-Make no mistake: as the National Defense Strategy clearly states, the competition is on for maritime superiority.
-These factors demand urgency.
+The strategic environment in which we sail is fast-paced, increasingly complex, and oftentimes uncertain.
+Make no mistake: the competition is on for maritime superiority.